 Carole is part of a dual career family and understands the issues and difficulties that arise when trying to juggle a career and look after young children.

-Andy joined the John Innes Centre in 2013 as a Project Leader on a Royal Society University Research Fellowship.
+Andy joined the John Innes Centre in 2013 as a Group Leader on a Royal Society University Research Fellowship.

 He is very supportive of equality in the workplace and policies that help foster a family-friendly environment, such as flexible working hours.

 Andy has benefitted from this at the John Innes Centre following the birth of his son in 2014, and continues to benefit as his family expands.